HL7/crmi-ig/input/pages/artifact-terminology-service.md

 2. SHALL Represent computable ValueSet information, as specified by the [CRMIComputableValueSet](StructureDefinition-crmi-computablevalueset.html) profile, which specifies the definition of a value set using established extensions, or with the `compose` element, including in particular the ability to use the `inactive` element of the `include` to indicate that a specific code is inactive in the code system but should still be included in the expansion.

+3. For hosted content, the data-absent-reason extension with a value of unknown MAY be used to satisfy required cardinality constraints of the Shareable and Publishable value set profiles when an element is not present in the source of truth for the content.

+4. ValueSet resources returned by the repository SHALL use the meta.profile element to indicate which profiles the ValueSet conforms to, Shareable, Publishable, Computable, or Expanded.

-3. SHALL Represent expanded ValueSet information, as specified by the [CRMIExpandedValueSet](StructureDefinition-crmi-expandedvalueset.html) profile, which specifies the complete content of a value set using the `expansion` element, including inactive codes specified in the compose.
+5. SHALL Represent expanded ValueSet information, as specified by the [CRMIExpandedValueSet](StructureDefinition-crmi-expandedvalueset.html) profile, which specifies the complete content of a value set using the `expansion` element, including inactive codes specified in the compose.

-4. For published ValueSets, SHALL represent publishable ValueSet information, as specified by the [CRMIPublishableValueSet](StructureDefinition-crmi-publishablevalueset.html) profile.
+6. For published ValueSets, SHALL represent publishable ValueSet information, as specified by the [CRMIPublishableValueSet](StructureDefinition-crmi-publishablevalueset.html) profile.

-5. SHALL support ValueSet read, by the server-defined id for the ValueSet
+7. SHALL support ValueSet read, by the server-defined id for the ValueSet

-6. SHALL support ValueSet searches by:
+8. SHALL support ValueSet searches by:
     1. url: Returning all versions of the valueset matching that url
     2. version: Returning the valueset matching that version (can appear only in combination with a url search)
     3. identifier: Returning any valueset matching the identifier